nickyiliwang0000/h/react-and-firebase/intro-to-react.md

 registerServiceWorker();
 ```

 Notice that we import `React` and `ReactDom` in this file. `react-dom` [is a module](https://github.com/HackerYou/bootcamp-notes/blob/master/06-applied-javacript/6.17-making-our-code-more-modular.md#what-are-modules) needed to render our application to the DOM.
-(There is a version of React that can be used server-side as well.)
+(There is a version of React that can be used server-side that doesn't need this file.)

 After that, we import `index.css`.
 With the Create React App system, we import our CSS straight into the JavaScript.
-This allows the underlying system that runs Create React App to bundle up the JavaScript and CSS in the most effective way.
+This allows the underlying system that runs Create React App to bundle up the JavaScript and CSS in the most efficient way.

 The `App` component is also imported and rendered to the page using `ReactDOM.render()`.
 This `App` component is the place where we will be writing most of our code.